AndersDeath/diary2/000-current.md

 # 30 April - Dienstag  - Berlin - 586 Tag der Einwanderung - Hot Sunny

 So, my months has been finished.
 In the morning I was in Finanzamt and gave them my statement about changing tax class.
 The bad news is that it will be almost impossible to get that money back.
 It's really sad.
 I never fucked up so much.
+After that I had a just usual working day.